 Normally a 3D poly defines a series of fixed points.
 But a polyline can also have a tag placed on it to make it behave differently during the relaxation.
 The tags are placed on using the Model Builder "Float Polys" tool.
 The tags can allow the polyline, as a whole, to:

-Move in XY (finds the conic top ring force balance position for vertical poles) Move in Z Rotate around the X, Y or Z axis (finds the conic top ring balance angle for angled poles) Constrain points to be in straight line (to make a tent lace lines, or straighten a valley seam) Check constraints (reports on the current poly tags)
+- Move in XY (finds the conic top ring force balance position for vertical poles) Move in Z - Rotate around the X, Y or Z axis (finds the conic top ring balance angle for angled poles)